PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * sending info of ObjectStore to the pilot
+  * added retry and merge mechanisms for event service
   * added a protection against un-formatted destinationDBlock
   * changed to register new version before deleting pre-merged files
   * added a protection against FileCatalogUnknownFactory